Elyria, Ohio: Parks and recreation

 Elyria has a large number of parks and recreational centers that include a variety of activities such as baseball and playground equipment.
 The four recreational centers are named after their locations: North, East, South, and West.
 They each include one or more baseball fields and at least two tennis courts.

 There are two main parks, Cascade and Elywood, which are connected by an elevated pedestrian bridge in the center.

-Cascade Park

 Cascade Park is the largest and most popular park in Elyria.
 The park is located in a ravine carved by the same glaciers that created the Great Lakes.
 Cascade park has a large playground and a large hill that was previously used for seating at the 4th of July fireworks show, and was a popular spot for sledding during winter months.
 The park is centered along the Black River.

 The park used to have three captive black bears, held in cages attached to a rock.
 Bears were featured in the park from 1920 to 1980.

-The Lorain County Metro Parks took over control of Cascade Park in late 2014, and has unveiled a master plan project throughout 2018 to restore the park for better and safer use, as well as maintain the park.